w3c/epub-specs/epub34/explainers/EPUB34-security-privacy-self-review.md

 - Fixed-layout books respond to screen orientation (portrait/landscape)
 - No new sensor APIs beyond what browsers already provide

-Sensor risks are the same as HTML/CSS/JS in a constrained WebView, not an EPUB‑specific extension.
+Most Reading Systems today are built on WebView technologies, meaning they inherit the security and privacy features of those platforms.
+Sensor risks are therefore the same as HTML/CSS/JS in a constrained WebView—not an EPUB-specific extension.

 ### 10. Do features in this specification enable new script execution/loading mechanisms?